ShaneCurcuru/slides/about.md

 <div class="alignright">{% avatar shanecurcuru size=250 %}</div>

-Shane has been involved at the Apache Software Foundation since 1999, and serves as Director and VP of Brand Management, setting [policy for trademarks and branding](http://www.apache.org/foundation/marks/resources) and working with all 200+ Apache projects on community management, trademarks, and branding issues.
+Shane is founder of [Punderthings℠ LLC consultancy](http://punderthings.com/), helping organizations find better ways to engage with the critical open source projects that power modern technology and business.
+He blogs and tweets about open source governance and trademark issues, and has spoken at major technology conferences like ApacheCon, OSCON, All Things Open, Community Leadership Summit, and Ignite.

+Shane Curcuru serves as VP Brand Management for the ASF, and wrote the trademark and branding policies that cover all 200+ Apache® projects, including assisting projects with defining and policing their trademarks, as well as negoitating agreements with various software vendors using Apache software brands.
+Shane is serving a seventh term as an elected Director of the ASF, providing governance oversight, community mentoring, and fiscal review for all Apache projects.

-Otherwise, Shane is: a father and husband, a friend, a geek, a [Member of the ASF](http://whyilovetheasf.com/), a baker, a BMW driver, a punny guy, and lifelong resident within the 495 belt.
+Otherwise, Shane is: a father and husband, a BMW driver and punny guy.
 Oh, and [we have cats](https://www.instagram.com/shanecurcuru/).
-Shane regularly blogs and speaks on [open source community](http://communityovercode.com/), governance, and branding topics, and runs the [Punderthings consultancy](http://punderthings.com/).
+Follow [@ShaneCurcuru](https://twitter.com/shanecurcuru) and read about [open source communities](http://CommunityOverCode.com) and see his [FOSS Foundation directory](http://ChooseAFoundation.com).

-This website showcases some of the open source presentations I've made at major conferences, including ApacheCon, OSCON, All Things Open, Community Leadership Summit, and Ignite.
+This website showcases some of the open source presentations I've made at major conferences, including ApacheCon / Apache:BigData, OSCON, All Things Open, Community Leadership Summit, Ignite, and the PLI Law conference.

 <h2>Punderthings&#8480; Consulting</h2>